aghex70/cryptowatcher/README.md

 - Project used for learning purposes.
-- The goal of this project is to create a simple cryptocurrency watcher by gathering different technologies and using them all in a single project Taking this into consideration, there will be some parts of the project that might be redundant.
-Therefore the project's architecture  could be greatly improved (that is not the project's scope).
+- The goal of this project is to create a simple cryptocurrency watcher by gathering different technologies and using them all in a single project.
+- Taking this into consideration, there will be some parts of the project that might be redundant.
+- Therefore the project's architecture could be greatly improved (that is not the project's scope).

 ## Architecture
 ![cryptowatcher proposed architecture](https://github.com/aghex70/cryptowatcher/blob/master/architecture.jpg)